 Why Choose a Blue Paint Color?

-Whether you are looking to go bold, timeless, or sophisticated, there are plenty of blue paint colors to select from.
-The color blue gives a sense of relaxation and peace.
-Studies show it can lower our heart rates and blood pressure.
-People associate blue with the sky and sea which usually encourage positive feelings.
-Whether you decide to add blue to your ceiling, use it on the walls, it adds depth and character to the room’s story.
-Brining color into your space allows you to add personality and fun into your design.
+People associate blue with the sky and sea, which usually encourages positive feelings.
+Whether you decide to add blue to your ceiling or use it on the walls, it adds depth and character to the room’s story.
+Bringing color into your space allows you to add personality and fun to your design.

 Our team is excited to share the best blue paint colors to use in your home.
 We love using blue in kid spaces, studies, and powder rooms.
 In addition, using blue paint as an accent in more formal areas is a great way to add visual interest.
 Below are our designer-approved best blue paint colors!

-12 Best Blue Paint Colors
+The 12 Best Blue Paint Colors for Gorgeous Interiors

 1. Benjamin Moore Little Falls 1621